makwaijun/personalwebpagev2/content/blog/Post33.md

 ---

 The series of posts on sustainability surfaced several open questions, which will be explored in the upcoming posts - albeit not directly.
+I will just let this hang here as a reminder of how the domain of Sustainability is linked to that of the Economy.

 1) The [fracturing of cohesiveness](https://www.makwaijun.com/blog/post28/) along lines of division (all kinds of lines, age, economic status, etc, etc)